danbev/learning-ai/notes/ggml-gallocr-reserve.md

 So after this, in [sched-issue.c](../fundamentals/ggml/src/sched-issue.c) we will now call `ggml_backend_sched_alloc_graph`.
-So called reserve which used the graph to plan the memory allocation and now we are going to actually allocate the memory for the tensors in the graph.
+So we called reserve which used the graph to plan the memory allocation and now we are going to actually allocate the memory for the tensors in the graph.

 ```c++